huuphuc-nguyen/Android-Meal-Match/README.md

 - 🛍️ **Smart Grocery Lists**: Automatically generate grocery lists based on your selected recipes.
 - 🌄 **Smooth Image Loading**: Powered by `Glide`, ensuring fast and efficient image rendering.
 - 🔍 **Real-time Search**: Quickly find your favorite recipes with a search bar.
+- 🤖 **AI-Powered Instructions**: Generate detailed cooking steps using Groq API AI for precision and speed.
 - 🖥️ **User-Friendly Interface**: Simple, sleek, and easy to navigate.
 - ✨ **Interactive UI**: Tap, swipe, and manage meals effortlessly.